 Second, about the nonbinary part.
 This term means that I am not wholly feminine, nor am I wholly masculine.
 To recruit a physics analogy: I am a bit like a quantum with both wave-like and particle-like behaviour -- which behaviour you see depends on the type of experiment you attempt to perform.
 I do not fit neatly into the (White) gender binary, or even on a simple linear spectrum between female and male.
 Instead, I have essential strands of femininity and essential strands of masculinity, woven together into a higher-dimensional gender.
 You cannot remove either type of thread: the fabric of me would unravel.

 One thing that many (but certainly not all) trans people share is gender dysphoria, a sense that aspects of our body do not correspond with our internal sense of gender.
 In the summer of 2015, I finally got access to the medical care I had needed over three decades earlier.
 Details are not pertinent; suffice it to say that I am smiling spontaneously a lot more than I used to, and my chronic pain has even improved a bit.
 So what is different, outwardly?
 Three things.
 One, the pitch of my voice is deeper.
 But my accent remains exactly the same, so you should still recognize me.
-Two, if you pay close attention to looks, you may notice a little bit of facial hair.
+Two, if you pay close attention to looks, you may notice some facial hair.
 Three, my chest is flatter.
 Inside, I am pretty much the same person.
 Just a lot happier in my own skin.
 I feel more settled than I have done in ages.
 I am also less willing to put up with other people's bullshit than I used to be, because I know myself better.

 Cis people tend to make some pretty big blunders when they find out someone is trans.
 The proper rule of thumb for preventing awkwardness is super simple: never ask a trans person something you wouldn't dream of asking a cis person. (e.g.: